nikolaygekht/ballistic.calculator.java/README.md

 The purpose of the project is primarily keep my rudimental java skills at minimum level :-).

-The package is under development now!!!
+The package is in alpha stage.

+The initial version is created and validated against C# version.

 ## RISK NOTICE